AlienMajik/pwnagotchi_plugins/README.md

 Age.py:

-Age, Strength, Network Points, and Stars Plugin for Pwnagotchi **NEW**: Enhanced plugin with achievement tiers, configurable titles, decay mechanics, and progress tracking.
+Age, Strength, Network Points, and Stars Plugin for Pwnagotchi v2.0.2

 Author: AlienMajik
-Version: 2.0.1
+Version: 2.0.2
-Description

-This Pwnagotchi plugin extends your Pwnagotchi’s user interface and functionality by adding several exciting stats and features:
+Description: Enhanced plugin with achievement tiers, configurable titles, decay mechanics, progress tracking, dynamic status messages, quests, and more.
 Key Stats:

     Age (♥ Age): Tracks how many epochs your Pwnagotchi has lived, now without any reliance on the AI brain.